 Being a new mother, I had to improvise.
 Through trial and error, we found our way, as you do.

 If you want to attempt this approach and come out the other side unscathed, check out my top baby led weaning tips:

 Most important when it comes to weaning is to consider your baby’s safety.
 I don’t think I could have attempted baby led had I not been confident in how to deal with the hazard of choking.
 Having said that, you may be surprised to know that despite my anxiety, Pixie and subsequently Elfin, have always been able to right themselves without assistance.

-It’s worth noting when baby led weaning, gagging and choking are very different and there’s an important distinction: if your baby gags, that’s their reflex working appropriately.
+It’s worth noting when beginning baby led weaning, gagging and choking are very different and there’s an important distinction: if your baby gags, that’s their reflex working appropriately.

 Watching a child choke is different to what you may imagine; it’s when they’re silent that you need to be concerned and will be required to intervene.
-That’s why it’s so important to ensure your baby is able to sit up unaided before beginning baby led weaning, and to never leave a weaning baby alone.
+That’s why it’s so important to ensure your baby is able to sit up unaided before beginning baby led weaning, and that you never leave a weaning baby alone.

 Surviving Baby Led Weaning Mess

 Preparing with the right products can make all the difference to your experience of BLW; here are a few of our favourites: